ayals99/Multithreaded_WebScraper_Wikimapia/README.md

 In order to not get banned from the site, the program rotates between different User Agents for each request and waits a random amount of time after a request.

 Threads:
-The program splits the workload into five threads where each thread gets a country to scrape, since this the work is I/O intensive.
+The program splits the workload into five threads where each thread gets a country to scrape, since the work is I/O intensive.

 Scraping:
 The Wikimapia website is organized by Country, District and then City.